ucsf-wynton/wynton-website-hpc/docs/hpc/status/incidents-current.md

 #### <span style="color: orange;">Major file system failures</span>

+**Update**: We plan to resume operations by the weekend, given that the current backup and the necessary, manual one-at-the-time replacement of multiple drives completes in time.
+Files that lived on the failed storage pool are broken and cannot not be fully read, but possible partially.
+Home directories are unaffected.
+The affected files live under `/wynton/group`, `/wynton/protected/group`, and `/wynton/protected/project`.
+We are scanning the file system to identify exactly which files are affected - this is a slow processes.
+We will share file lists with affected groups.
+Eventually, any broken files have to deleted.
+<br><span class="timestamp">June 4, 14:00 PT</span>

 **Update**: Wynton jobs and logins are still paused until further notice.
 Our team is working on determining all of the files that may be corrupt/unavailable and will work with the vendor on the best